justincormack/frankenlibc/README.md

 (network device support coming soon), and will also run the program in a seccomp sandbox on Linux or under Capsicum on FreeBSD.
 These are pretty aggressive, eg open cannot be called, but you may want to add further sandboxing in addition.

+To compile your own programs there are a couple of options - making this easier is a work in progress.

+For sane compilers that obey sysroot (eg clang) you can compile very easily eg try clang --sysroot=rump -o rumpobj/test/hello -static tests/hello.c

+For most system gcc compilers, eg on NetBSD, Linux gcc -nostdinc -Irump/include -Lrump/lib -Brump/lib -o rumpobj/test/hello -static tests/hello.c

+For non system compilers on multilib Linux you may need to add -nostdlib and add the crt files manually. gcc -nostdinc -nostdlib -Irump/include -Lrump/lib -o rumpobj/test/hello rump/lib/crt1.o -static tests/hello.c -lc

+The plan is to add cc wrappers to make this easier.